Degeneration of Kaehler structures and half-form quantization of toric varieties: Introduction

-A related point is that, as the K\"{a}hler structure degenerates, the half-form correction contribution to the equations defining holomorphic sections leads to the formation of delta-function singularities in the curvature of $L$, with support on the pre-image of the boundary of $P_{X}$.
-These singularities prevent the existence of covariantly constant sections supported on this boundary.
+where $x$ are action coordinates and $\nu_j$ is the primitive inward pointing normal vector to the $j$-th facet.
+With this choice, there are no integral points in the boundary of $P_X$ and to all integral points inside $P_X$ there will correspond K\"ahler polarized states, that is holomorphic sections of $L$.
+Unlike Hamilton's case however, the integral points start at lattice distance $1/2$ (rather than $1$), from every facet (see the figures in Remarks \ref{rmk:CP1} and \ref{rmk:CP2}.)

+As in the case without the half-form correction, these polarized states will converge, as the polarizations degenerate to the toric real polarization, to delta distributions supported on the corresponding non-singular orbits.
+The degeneration of the equations for polarized sections (see section \ref{subsec:realQuant}) is also consistent with the degeneration of the polarized states as the Ricci connection term $ i d \theta^j_v$ in (\ref{limitconnvert}) corresponds to a connection with curvature supported on the inverse image of the $j$-th facet by the moment map.
+From the point of view of the real polarization these singular connections are responsible for the vacuum energy shifts (which correspond to shifted Bohr--Sommerfeld conditions) as they prevent the existence of covariantly constant sections supported on the boundary.
 Quantization in the real singular toric polarization is then defined directly in terms of this limit connection.
 This provides an approach for defining half-form corrected quantization in real singular polarizations.
 By finding the type of singularities of the half-form corrected limit connection, one finds corrected equations for the real polarized sections.
 In the toric case, this direct approach for the definition of the half-form corrected quantization in the singular toric real polarization gives the same results as the degeneration of K\"{a}hler polarizations (Theorems \ref{thm:realQ} and \ref{thmdistrib}).

+In \cite{Baier-Florentino-Mourao-Nunes}, the convergence to delta-distributions was achieved by taking $L^{1}$-normalized sections.
+In the present paper, however, the half-form correction ensures the nice behavior of the $L^{2}$-normalized sections in the limit of degenerating complex structure.
+This is in agreement with other examples such as finite-dimensional vector spaces \cite{Kirwin-Wu06} and abelian varieties \cite{Baier-Mourao-Nunes}.